Are you scared of the next market crash? Who isn’t?

 By Market Crash

-So, what you would you do if you hit the market crash and your investment got wiped out?
+So, what would you do if you hit the market crash and your investment got wiped out?

 Go panic and sell everything so you won’t lose “more money”???